Do urban heat islands facilitate tropical species invasions?

 Funded by: Texas Park and Wildlife Department, State Wildlife Grant Program and Section 6

-Overview: This research will use (1) lab-based physiology experiments to characterize thermal sensitivity of spring-associated fishes and field-based monitoring of stream temperature regimes to characterize thermal exposure.
+Overview: This research uses (1) lab-based physiology experiments to characterize thermal sensitivity of spring-associated fishes and field-based monitoring of stream temperature regimes to characterize thermal exposure.
 Focal species include: the Guadalupe bass (Micropterus treculii), Guadalupe roundnose minnow (Dionda nigrotaeniata), Devils River minnow (D. diaboli), Rio Grande darter (Etheostoma grahami), and plateau shiner (Cyprinella lepida).
-Monitoring will take place in San Felipe and Pinto Creeks in south Texas and numerous streams draining the Edwards Plateau.
-By integrating sensitivity and exposure data, we will produce a comprehensive view of spatially-explicit and species-specific vulnerability to warming.
-This information will inform conservation actions to mitigate climate change, land use change, and groundwater management.
+Monitoring takes place in San Felipe and Pinto Creeks in south Texas and numerous streams draining the Edwards Plateau.
+By integrating sensitivity and exposure data, we are producing a comprehensive view of spatially-explicit and species-specific vulnerability to warming.
+This information informs conservation actions to mitigate climate change, land use change, and groundwater management.

 The Guadalupe River.
 One of many Hill Country streams we are studying.
 Photo credit: Matt Troia